lavrenovamaria/42-fract-ol/README.md

 We will use `my_mlx_pixel_put` because `mlx_pixel_put` is very, very slow.
 This is because when you put a pixel on the window, it immidiately loads the frame before it is fully rendered.
 For this reason we will buffer all pixels before loading them into the window.

 Finally, we can draw an image inside a specific window with a `mlx_put_image_to_window(void *mlx_ptr, void *win_ptr, void *img_ptr, int x, int y);`
-* The first three parameters specify the identifiers of the mlx, window, and image created, specify the coordinates of the image.
+* Can draw inside image, and can dump the image inside a specified window at any time to display it on the screen.
+Three identifiers are needed here, for the connection to the display, the window to use, and the image.
+The (x, y) coordinates define where the image should be placed in the window.

 ### 4. Using keyboard